 Commercial photography studios

+Commercial photography studios produced most of the images labeled now as Orientalist.
+They were often run by permanent residents in the Ottoman Empire who established long-lasting local studios, unlike those photographers who traveled in the Middle East for a short period and then returned to Europe with their negatives.
 The Frenchman Félix Bonfils, for example, established a family-run studio after moving to Beirut in 1867.
-His subjects included all the usual themes from Egypt, Palestine, Syria, and Greece: monuments, landscapes (often titled with Biblical references), and people classified according to type (figure 5).
+His subjects included all the usual themes from Egypt, Palestine, Syria, and Greece: monuments, landscapes (often titled with Biblical references), and people classified according to type (figure 7).
 Many studios photographed people as recognizable types posed and costumed as if engaged in traditional and timeless activities, such as brewing coffee, selling produce, praying, or playing musical instruments.
-Certain Bonfils studio shots of types have been shown to be false representations, with the same model posing as a rabbi in one photo and a cotton carder in another.10 Undoubtedly, the use of models was a common practice among studios.
+Certain Bonfils studio shots of types have been shown to be falsely labeled, with the same model posing as a rabbi in one photo and a cotton carder in another.
+Scholars have found that the use of models was a common practice among studios.

 Between Orientalism and Modernity

 As Zeynep Çelik noted in the context of Ottoman representations in the late nineteenth-century world fairs, while “many Muslim nations accepted European supremacy and attempted to remodel their institutions according to Western precedents, they were also searching for cultural identity under the strong impact of European paradigms.”
-She goes on to explain that “European paradigms were not simplistically appropriated; they were often filtered through a corrective process, which reshaped them according to self-visions and aspirations.”16 Similarly, the Sébah family’s photographic studio may have creatively adapted some European conventions, such as photographs of occupational types to suit their “self-visions” as part of a modernizing society.
-Yet, their images portray a rich history depicting their subjects as dignified members of diverse, cohesive local communities.
-The style diverged from the typical Orientalist perspective of the Ottoman Empire by emphasizing order within the context of the local social fabric, while at the same time depicting places and peoples that tourists were curious about, such as markets, merchants, bath houses, and mosques.
-The Bonfils family may have felt “love” for their adopted countries, as one scholar maintains, but their affection was for a European vision of a static, romantically traditional world whose people could be described through familiar character-types from the Bible or tales from 1001 Nights.17 While Bonfils photographs are certainly not the most extreme Orientalist representations of the Middle East, they make a useful comparison to those of the Sébah family since both were prolific, long-standing studios that represented the Ottoman Empire through the end of the nineteenth century.
+She goes on to suggest that “European paradigms were not simplistically appropriated; they were often filtered through a corrective process, which reshaped them according to self-visions and aspirations.”
+Similarly, the Sébah family’s photographic studio may have creatively adapted some European conventions, such as photographs of occupational types to suit their “self-visions” as a society with its own illustrious history, which was modernizing from within and not simply adopting European models.

-1Nissan N. Perez, Focus East: Early Photography in the Near East (1839 – 1885), New York: Harry N. Abrams, Inc. in association with The Domino Press, Jerusalem, and The Israel Museum, Jerusalem 1988, 50.
+1For examples, see Malek Alloula, The Colonial Harem, Minneapolis: University of Minnesota Press 1986, Sarah Graham-Brown, Images of Women: The Portrayal of Women in Photography of the Middle East, 1860 – 1950, New York: Columbia University Press 1988, and Nissan N. Perez, Focus East: Early Photography in the Near East (1839 – 1885), New York: Harry N. Abrams, Inc. in association with The Domino Press, Jerusalem, and The Israel Museum, Jerusalem 1988.

-2Important new work on Ottoman photography is now being done that attempts to go beyond the framework of Orientalism while still taking it into consideration.
-For example, see Camera Ottomana: Photography and Modernity in the Ottoman Empire, 1840 – 1914, Zeynep Çelik and Edhem Eldem, 2015: Koç University Publications.
+4For an example of new work on Ottoman photography that attempts to move beyond the framework of Orientalism, while still taking it into consideration, see Camera Ottomana: Photography and Modernity in the Ottoman Empire, 1840 – 1914, edited by Zeynep Çelik and Edhem Eldem, 2015: Koç University Publications.

-3For examples of studio photography around the world see: Anthology of African and Indian Ocean Photography, Paris: Revue Noire 1999.
+5For examples of studio photography around the world see: Anthology of African and Indian Ocean Photography, Paris: Revue Noire 1999.
 Wendy Watriss and Lois Parkinson Zamora, Image and Memory: Photography from Latin America, 1866 – 1994, Austin: University of Texas Press in association with FotoFest, Inc. 1998.
 For a European example of categorizing members of society by occupation see the work of the German photographer August Sander.

 6Gisèle Freund, Photography and Society, Boston: David R. Godine 1980.

-5The census of 1885 quoted in Zeynep Çelik, The Remaking of Istanbul: Portrait of an Ottoman City in the Nineteenth Century, Berkeley: University of California Press 1986.
+7The census of 1885 quoted in Zeynep Çelik, The Remaking of Istanbul: Portrait of an Ottoman City in the Nineteenth Century, Berkeley: University of California Press 1986.

-6European experts were brought to Istanbul to assist with modernization efforts.
+8European experts were brought to Istanbul to assist with modernization efforts.
 Two of these experts, Enest de Caranza and James Robertson, were also photographers who pursued their avocation while in the Ottoman Empire.
 Bahattin Öztuncay, ‘Ernest de Caranza: Member of the Société Française de Photographie’, History of Photography 15:2 (Summer 1991), 139-43.
 Bahattin Öztuncay, James Robertson, Pioneer of Photography in the Ottoman Empire, Istanbul: Eren 1992.

-7Quoted in Selim Deringil, The Well-Protected Domains: Ideology and the Legitimation of Power in the Ottoman Empire 1876 – 1909, London: I.B.
+9Quoted in Selim Deringil, The Well-Protected Domains: Ideology and the Legitimation of Power in the Ottoman Empire 1876 – 1909, London: I.B.
 Tauris 1998, 156.

-9Edhem Eldem, “Powerful Images: The Dissemination and Impact of Photography in the Ottoman Empire, 1870 – 1914,” Camera Ottomana: Photography and Modernity in the Ottoman Empire 1840 – 1914, Istanbul: Koç University Publications 2015, 114.
+11Edhem Eldem, “Powerful Images: The Dissemination and Impact of Photography in the Ottoman Empire, 1870 – 1914,” Camera Ottomana: Photography and Modernity in the Ottoman Empire 1840 – 1914, Istanbul: Koç University Publications 2015, 114.

-10Perez, Focus East: Early Photography in the Near East (1839 – 1885), 141.
+12Perez, Focus East: Early Photography in the Near East (1839 – 1885), 141.

-11Carney E.S.
+13Carney E.S.
 Gavin, The Image of the East: Nineteenth-Century Near Eastern Photographs by Bonfils, Chicago: The University of Chicago Press 1982, 1.

-13For an expanded discussion of the work of the Sébah studio, and that of the Bonfils studio, see Michelle L. Woodward, “Between orientalist clichés and images of modernization:
+15For an expanded discussion of the work of the Sébah studio, and that of the Bonfils studio, see Michelle L. Woodward, “Between orientalist clichés and images of modernization:

 Photographic practice in the late Ottoman era,” in History of Photography, 27:4 (Winter 2003).

-15For one example see Özendes, From Sébah & Joaillier to Foto Sébah: Orientalism in Photography.
+16For one example see Özendes, From Sébah & Joaillier to Foto Sébah: Orientalism in Photography.

-16Çelik, Displaying the Orient: Architecture of Islam at 19th Century World’s Fairs, Berkeley: University of California Press 1992, 10-11.
+17Çelik, Displaying the Orient: Architecture of Islam at 19th Century World’s Fairs, Berkeley: University of California Press 1992, 10-11.